|

 The crossover

-Very crude drawing of brace between baffle and base.....shown with alternative screw mounting to back of woofs.....make sure to not block the vented pole hole on the back of the woofs
+Very crude drawing of brace between baffle and base.....shown with screw/epoxy mounting to back of woofs.....make sure to not block the vented pole hole on the back of the woofs

 Click here for more speaker stuff |